 Sounds simple, stupid even right?
-However, we’re still doing depreciation schedules for people that bought new properties and waited too many years to have one done and will subsequently not be able to back claim far enough to capture everything.
-The trick now with the depreciation changes is that if you bought after the 9th of May 2017, you’ll kill the plant and equipment deductions if you ever decide to move in (plant items are things like carpets, appliances, heaters and the like).
-Also, if you bought prior to the 2017 budget, the property needed to be a rental in the 2016/2017 financial year.
-This is exactly why my blood boils when people say that you’re simply grandfathered if you bought prior to the 9th of May 2017.
+However, we’re still doing depreciation schedules for people who bought new properties and waited too many years to have one done and will subsequently be unable to back claim far enough to capture everything.
+The trick now with the depreciation changes is that if you bought after the 9th of May 2017, you’d kill the plant and equipment deductions if you ever decide to move in (plant items are things like carpets, appliances, heaters and the like).
+Also, if you bought before the 2017 budget, the property needed to be a rental in the 2016/2017 financial year.
+This is exactly why my blood boils when people say that you’re grandfathered if you bought prior to the 9th of May 2017.
 Not if you moved straight in and kept living in it that year you’re not!

 I’ll wrap it up here owing to my indulgent introduction, but these are probably the simplest three triggers that point you in the direction of a depreciation schedule, because it will save you money.
 There are plenty of odd cases and nuances, so an enquiry is always worth the cost of a bit of your time, but if you fall under any of these three categories, tax time might be a little more rewarding for you this year.